BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

 Car In some  no methods to create engine and tank, just the create_car method, probably ok.
 All others good

-Code review, add skip when already reviewed
-Should i put another file in results, or just the report sheet?

 "
 Follow existing code style and naming conventions where possible.
 If applying the pattern exactly as described would break the tests or result in worse code design, adapt it thoughtfully to fit the context while preserving the spirit of the pattern.